barebox/barebox/Documentation/boards/efi.rst

   qemu-system-x86_64 -pflash OVMF.fd -nographic /dev/sdx

-A plain VFAT image will work aswell, but in this case the UEFI BIOS won't recognize it as ESP and ``/boot`` won't be mounted.
+A plain VFAT image will work as well, but in this case the UEFI BIOS won't recognize it as ESP and ``/boot`` won't be mounted.

 Loading EFI applications
 ------------------------

-EFI supports loading applications aswell as drivers. barebox does not differentiate between both.
+EFI supports loading applications as well as drivers. barebox does not differentiate between both.
 Both types can be simply executed by typing the path on the command line.
 When an application/driver returns barebox iterates over the handle database and will initialize all new devices.